Lesson 2

 • LDR format, very common on Unix systems.

 • You can read and write it using NetPBM or ImageMagick.
-The second is the most common, and can be installed under Ubuntu with
+The latter is the most common; it can be installed under Ubuntu with

 $ sudo apt install imagemagick